ryanatkn/gro/src/docs/sveltekit.md

-Gro's supplemental role is still a work in progress -- in the current implementation, user projects manage their own SvelteKit dependencies, and commands like `gro dev` and `gro build` automatically detect SvelteKit projects
+Gro's supplemental role is still a work in progress -- in the current implementation, user projects manage their own SvelteKit dependencies, and commands like `gro dev` and `gro build` automatically detect SvelteKit projects.

 Gro supports SvelteKit+Vite along with its own non-conflicting system for frontend development, but Gro's frontend system does not currently support HMR, code splitting, routing,